kse-ua/algorithms/assignments_2023/assignment_6.md

     public BigInteger(string value)
     {
-        // convert here string representation to inner int array
+        // convert here string representation to inner int array IN REVERSED ORDER
-        // for example, "123434" must be converted to _numbers = {1, 2, 3, 4, 3, 4}
+        // for example, "123434" must be converted to _numbers = {4, 3, 4, 3, 2, 1}
     }
 }
 ```